Skip to Main Content

 Since visiting students are not admitted as regular students, transcripts of college work completed elsewhere are not usually required.
 If you wish to remain at South College longer than one quarter, you must meet all requirements for regular admission as a transfer student.

-Readmission of Former Students
+Readmission Of Former Students

 Students who previously attended South College but who have withdrawn and not attended for two or more quarters must reapply for admission.
 Those who have not attended for one year or longer must also pay a $50 application fee.